palantir/foundry-platform-python/docs/v2/AipAgents/Session.md

 # AgentRid | agentRid
 agent_rid = "ri.aip-agents..agent.732cd5b4-7ca7-4219-aabb-6e976faf63b1"
-# Optional[AgentVersionString] | The version of the Agent associated with the session.
+# typing.Optional[AgentVersionString] | The version of the Agent associated with the session.
 This can be set by clients on session creation.
 If not specified, defaults to use the latest published version of the Agent at session creation time.
 agent_version = "1.0"
-# Optional[PreviewMode] | preview
+# typing.Optional[core_models.PreviewMode] | preview
 preview = None